chigby/chigby.github.com/src/post/entwined2023.md

 a significant amount of viola, which one cannot really object to.
 I struggle to pick a favorite track, but "March of the Priests" and "Apokatástasis II" both rule.

 {{ content.figure(enmarta, caption="_The Hermit_ by Enmarta", attrs={class: "popout"}) }}

+## Most listened-to ten-second sequence

+I don't know what this says about me but I became, for a brief time, obsessed the music in this trailer for _The Guardians of the Galaxy Volume 3_, which is a somewhat lugubrious symphonic rendition of ["Since You've Been Gone" by Rainbow](https://www.youtube.com/watch?v=1P17ct4e5OE).
+Specifically, for reasons unknown, I simply had to figure out what the chord progression was for the sequence starting at 1:27, and in particular exactly what the orchestral bass is doing at 1:33, as a guy is thrown into a enormous white sculpture oozing with yellow fluid.

+{{ content.figure(guardians, caption="_Since You've Been Gone_ as imagined by Marvel.
+The time from 1:27 to 1:35 (or so) proved a hypnotic earworm and quasi-academic pursuit.", attrs={class: "popout"}) }}

 {{ content.figure(
     hoagies,